 The rootkit will only work if you somehow launch it.
 Below you will find tips on how to prevent the infection with the best practices:

 - Enable next gen antivirus.
-It goes without saying that in today’s world a good antivirus solution is like a vaccine against numerous cyber threats.
+It goes without saying that in today’s world, a good antivirus solution is like a vaccine against numerous cyber threats.
 Keep it enabled and regularly do the scans of the whole system.

 - Be careful about phishing emails.
 Phishing emails, you can call it so, are the main medium for the threat actors to target your device.
-They will try to trick you into clicking on a malicious link or open some suspicious attachment.
-The phishing email can be a fake Facebook request asking you to update your login credentials or the infected Word/Excel document, a photo or a regular executable program.
+They will try to trick you into clicking on a malicious link or opening some suspicious attachment.
+The phishing email can be a fake Facebook request asking you to update your login credentials or the infected Word/Excel document, a photo, or a regular executable program.

 How to Remove a Rootkit